ymatsunaga/mdtoolbox-doc/introduction.rst

 For the parallel execution, please make sure to set your environment variable (``OMP_NUM_THREADS``) before starting up MATLAB.
-For example, if you want to use 8 threads(=CPU cores) in the calculation, the variable should be set in the shell command line,
+For example, if you want to use 8 threads(=CPU cores) in the calculation, the variable should be set from the shell prompt,
 ::

   # bash